Iranian reaction to a reported 14-point framework has been sceptical. Reuters

 US officials have described the plan as an interim arrangement designed to halt the fighting and open a 30-day window for detailed negotiations.
 Washington has not confirmed the draft, but has said talks are at their most advanced stage since the war began.

-US President Donald Trump has said the war could end and the strait reopen if Iran honours the terms of any agreement, warning that otherwise military action could escalate.
+US President Donald Trump has said the war could end and the strait could reopen if Iran honours the terms of any agreement, warning that otherwise military action could escalate.
 “If they don’t agree, the bombing starts,” he wrote in a post on Truth Social.

-Mr Trump has expressed frustration at the pace of talks, warning that soaring energy prices linked to the closure of the Strait of Hormuz could hurt Republicans in November’s midterm elections.
+Mr Trump has expressed frustration at the pace of talks, warning that soaring energy prices linked to the closure of the strait could hurt Republicans in November’s midterm elections.
+The US leader is facing growing political pressure as energy prices surge following the closure of the strait.

 In Tehran, reaction has been sceptical.
 A senior Iranian parliament member, Ebrahim Rezaei, dismissed the reported US text as unrealistic, calling it “more of an American wishlist than a reality”.